Choosing the Right Wireless Protocol for Your IoT Device

 The protocol choice cascades into everything else: MCU selection, antenna design, PCB layout, cloud architecture, and certification requirements.
 Getting it right early saves months of rework.

 There’s no shortage of wireless options for IoT, and new protocols appear regularly.
 But the fundamentals haven’t changed: understand your constraints, prototype early, and measure real-world performance.
-If you’re unsure which direction to go, reach out — we’ve shipped products across all of these protocols and can help you navigate the trade-offs.
+If you’re unsure which protocol fits your product, book a free feasibility call — we’ve shipped products across all of these protocols and can help you make the right choice before it gets expensive to change.